Vyral/kevin-mccarthy/_drafts/important-notice-for-2019-homebuyers.md

 youtube_code: MINe1y_6eHY
 ---

-{% include youtube.html %}If you have bought a home in the past 12 months, you need to file your homestead exemption.
-Here’s how and why you should do it.
+{% include youtube.html %}<center>If you have bought a home in the past 12 months, you need to file your homestead exemption.
+Here’s how and why you should do it.</center>

 With the new year here and tax day around the corner, it’s time to file your homestead exemption if you haven’t already.